Duggars Release Baby Samuel’s Latest Pics Amid Derick’s Twitter Scandal, Fans Accuse Damage Control Attempt

 Derick added fuel to the fire by insisting on referring to Jennings as a male with pronouns such as “he” and “him,” which are socially unacceptable pronouns with regards to transgender individuals who identify as female.
 Unsurprisingly, Derick’s tweet has triggered a social media firestorm that almost rivals that of Josh’s molestation scandal a couple of years ago.

-Responding to commenters, The reactions among Jill’s followers on Instagram have been notable, with many expressing their disappointment at Derick’s recent actions online.
+Responding to commenters, the reactions among Jill’s followers on Instagram have been notable, with many expressing their disappointment at Derick’s recent actions online.
 While some have focused their comments on baby Samuel and how adorable he has become, many have taken issue with the fact that Derick, a grown Christian man, seems to be intent on cyberbullying a 16-year-old transgender teen.
 Others, many of whom are fans of the Duggars for years, have even called Derick’s actions “disgusting.”

 “I am so disappointed in the meanness your husband has shown.
 I thought he had better character than that.
 I’ve watched you guys since 14 kids and always thought you were people of kindness.
 Your husband’s hateful bullying of a teen girl on the internet is disgusting.”